lukemorton/lily/README.md

 instead provides the same functionality with less restriction.

-By providing decoupled components that behave like ordinary functions, by representing requests and responses as hashes she doesn't tie you to complex interfaces that force you to stay with a framework.
+By providing decoupled components that behave like ordinary functions, by representing requests and responses as hashes, she doesn't tie you to complex interfaces that force you to stay with a framework.

 Ultimately she provides you the flexibility to grow your application in whatever